 - Fold in the spinach and cilantro, stirring until spinach begins to wilt and majority of water has been absorbed.

 - Create well in the center of the skillet and crack egg into the center.
-Sprinkle goat cheese on top, cover, reduce heat to low, and let cook until egg whites are set and yolk is done to desired firmness, 8-12 minutes.
+Sprinkle goat cheese on top, cover, reduce heat to low, and let cook until egg whites are set and yolk is done to desired firmness, 8 to 12 minutes.